Connect with others who understand.

 Additionally, CML is treated differently depending on the phase of the condition.
 The phase describes how quickly your leukemia is growing and how advanced it is.
 Your phase will determine which treatment options are available to you.

-Targeted Therapy
+1. Targeted Therapy

 BCR-ABL is in the tyrosine kinase family of proteins and can be blocked with drugs called tyrosine kinase inhibitors (TKIs).
 Some TKIs used to treat CML include:

-Most people need to take TKIs long-term to prevent CML from returning.
+Most people need to take TKIs long term to prevent CML from returning.
 Eventually, if the medication seems to be working well, some people may be able to take a lower dose or stop using the drug altogether.

-Chemotherapy
+2. Chemotherapy

-Immunotherapy
+3. Immunotherapy

-Immunotherapy drugs boost your immune system and help it better fight cancer.
-These medications are also sometimes known as biologics.
-One immunotherapy used to treat CML is Intron A (interferon alfa-2b).
-Interferon is not as effective as TKIs, but it may be an option for people who can’t use TKIs, including pregnant women.
+One immunotherapy sometimes used to treat CML is interferon alfa-2b (Intron A).
+Interferon is not as effective as TKIs, but it may be an option for people who can’t use TKIs, including those who are pregnant.

-Leukapheresis
+4. Leukapheresis

-Stem Cell Transplant
+5. Stem Cell Transplant

-Blood stem cells are found in the bone marrow (spongy tissue inside of certain bones).
+Blood stem cells are found in bone marrow (spongy tissue inside of certain bones).
 They make all of the other types of cells found in the blood.
 Some people with CML get an allogeneic stem cell transplant, in which they receive new stem cells from a donor.

 Before undergoing a stem cell transplant (also sometimes called a bone marrow transplant), a person will receive high doses of chemotherapy.
 This high-dose treatment kills off leukemia cells — but also generally damages healthy blood cells.
-A delivery of healthy stem cells allows the body to replace the old blood cells.
+A delivery of healthy stem cells after treatment allows the body to replace the old blood cells.

 Donor Lymphocyte Infusion